 In May 2013 I joined Instagram.
 Every blogger I knew used it but I was very undecided how to start as I didn’t want to share a lot of personal photos or images of dolls.
 Instead, I decided to challenge myself to pick a bouquet of (often) wildflowers every day, take a photo, write down what kind of flowers I had picked (and where) and post it on Instagram.
 That was how the #onebouquetperday project started, back then under my old Instagram name @frokenskicklig.

 The weeks passed and picking flowers became my daily routine.
 Summer came and went and I was still picking bouquets on my walks through the meadows, fields and forests or in our garden.
 On the 31st of October I decided that it was time for a winter break and by then quite a few people had started to follow me on my daily flower walks.
 In 2014 I continued with my series, I began at the start of May and finished the project at the end of October.
 A lot of people were inspired to join me and began to contribute daily bouquets under the hashtag #onebouquetperday on Instagram.
-I continued the project in 2015 and 2016, every day without exception, again from the beginning of May until the end of October, 184 bouquets per season.
+I continued the project in the following years, every day without exception, again from the beginning of May until the end of October, 184 bouquets per season.

 I take all my flower photos myself with the help of a tripod, a remote control and a Nikon D200.
 Experimenting with shadows and light and with colours and textures is something I really enjoy and I am learning more about how to use my camera with every photo I take.
 The #onebouquetperday project is more than just a series of flower photos.
 Through this